 During my workshops about creative homeschooling and living math, I often talk about incorporating games into the school schedule.
 If your family has an established game night, you probably already know how educational many board and card games really are.
 Math, language, history, science, logic and so much more can be practiced without your kiddos ever catching on that real learning is taking place!

 We take games seriously in our homeschool and use them at least a few times a week!
-To get fidgety minds focused, we might play a “brain training” game like Blink.
+To get fidgety minds focused, we might play a brain training game like Blink.
 To review US geography, we might play 10 Days in the USA.
-Or to quiz recollection of animal groups, we might play a quick game of QuickPix Animals.
+Or, to quiz recollection of animal groups, we might play a quick game of QuickPix Animals.

 Using games is way more fun than flashcards or worksheets!
 And, as a bonus, most games require at least the skills of strategy and/or speed, too.

-Games make great gifts for all occasions, too.
 We buy games for Christmas and birthdays for our own children – so often that they look forward to the next game we will add to our collection.
 We also tend to buy games for friends when invited to birthday parties.
 Giving games allows our gifts to be put to good use for years to come – and games pull families together.
 We consider it a good bang for our buck.

 Our Favorite Educational Games